 Credit counselors will discuss your financial situation with you, and help you develop a personalized plan to solve your money problems.
 Counselors typically negotiate lower payments with your creditors, and then make payments using money you send them each month.

-Find A Credit Counseling Agency Near You
+How To Find A Credit Counseling Agency Near You

 The National Foundation for Credit Counseling allows you to search for counselors near you via their websites.

-Questions To Ask Credit Counselors
+Questions You Should Ask Credit Counselors